alex-larkin/Utilities/VBAMAcroSync README.md

 **Important:**
 - Preserve the `Attribute VB_Name = "ModuleName"` header line
 - Use CRLF line endings (Windows format)
    - To check this, open a .bas file in VSC and click somewhere in the file.
-In the lower-right corder you should see "CRFL".
-If you see "LF", click "LF" and then select CRFL from the menu tat appears at the top of the screen.
+In the lower-right corner you should see "CRLF".
+If you see "LF", click "LF" and then select CRLF from the menu that appears at the top of the screen.
 - For special characters, save as ANSI/Windows-1252 encoding

 ## Deleting Modules

 Deletions are **not** automatically synced.
 To delete a module completely:

-1. Delete from Normal.dotm (VBA Editor)
+1. Delete from the template (VBA Editor)
-2. Delete corresponding .bas/.cls/.frm file from folder
+2. Delete corresponding .bas/.cls/.frm file from the sync folder
 3. Commit deletion to Git

-**Note:** If you only delete the file from the folder, it will reappear on Word close (exported from Normal.dotm).
-If you only delete from Normal.dotm, it will reappear on Word open (imported from folder).
+**Note:** If you only delete the file from the folder, it will reappear on Word close (exported from template).
+If you only delete from the template, it will reappear on Word open (imported from folder).

 ## Manual Testing

 Run these macros in VBA Editor for immediate sync without restarting Word:

-- `ManualExport` - Export Normal.dotm → folder
+- `ManualExport` - Export all configured templates → their folders
-- `ManualImport` - Import folder → Normal.dotm
+- `ManualImport` - Import all configured templates from their folders

+**Location:** Both macros are in Utilities.dotm's VBAMacroSync module

-Important: close the VBA editor before running these macros.
-Otherwise Word will create duplicate modules of your existing VBA modules with the number 1 appended to them.
+**Important:** Close the VBA editor before running these macros.
+Otherwise Word will create duplicate modules with "1" appended to their names.

 View debug output in Immediate Window (Ctrl+G in VBA Editor).
+The output shows which templates were scanned and synced.

 ## File Types Supported